British Citizenship by Marriage: A Complete Guide

 British citizenship by marriage application form

 Most applicants for British citizenship will use Form AN when applying to naturalise in the UK.
+Form AN requests the following information:

-• Knowledge of language/life in the UK
+Knowledge of Language/Life in the UK Evidence of meeting language and life requirements.

-• Details of any criminal convictions/cautions
+Details of Criminal Convictions/Cautions Disclosure of any criminal history.

 Who can be a British citizenship referee?